dibakash/IITM-PDSA/week_2/lecture_1.md

 y=t
 ```

-- If we ignore constants, focus on orders of magnitude, both are within a factor of 3
+- If we ignore constants and focus on orders of magnitude, both are within a factor of 3
 - Hence, we need not be very precise in defining operations.
 - In other words, if there are 7 steps in a code block and we just consider them as 1 as it is always going to be 7 steps and not proportional to the input size.